TFCA Annual Conference Graphic

 Daniel DeYear - Deputy Fire Chief (ret.), Dallas Fire-Rescue

-He also served as an International Fire Marshal for the U.S. Department of State providing fire and life safety to the U.S. Embassies and Consulates.
-He has spoken in more than 3 dozen countries.
+He also served as an International Fire Marshal for the U.S. Department of State, providing fire and life safety to U.S. Embassies and Consulates.
+He has spoken in more than three dozen countries.

-Daniel now speaks and teaches for fire departments and companies across the country, helping develop and inspiring members to be accountable while serving in their professions.
+Daniel now speaks and teaches for fire departments and companies nationwide, helping develop and inspire members to be accountable while serving in their professions.

-He is still very active within the Texas Fire Service, serving with the TFCA, TCFP, TAFE, Safe-D, and TEEX along with the annual Texas A & M Municipal Fire School.
+He is still very active within the Texas Fire Service, serving with the TFCA, TCFP, TAFE, Safe-D, TEEX, and the annual Texas A&M Municipal Fire School.

 Abstract

-This presentation briefly looks at the challenges that the fire service has faced for the past 25 years.
-The program addresses the "Service" expectations that the citizens expect us to be accountable for as our communities evolve and grow and we look forward to the future.
+This presentation briefly examines the challenges that the fire service has faced for the past 25 years.
+The program addresses the "Service" expectations that citizens expect us to be accountable for as our communities evolve and grow, and we look forward to the future.

-Leadership requirements, along with accountability and true “Service” are addressed as we look to the future with foresight on EMS, staffing challenges, financial tests, emotional health, social media and unexpected community needs.
+Leadership requirements, accountability, and true "Service" are addressed as we look to the future with foresight on EMS, staffing challenges, financial tests, emotional health, social media, and unexpected community needs.

-Attendees will understand the importance of their commitment and need for forward thinking vision as we address the future of the Texas Fire Service.
+Attendees will understand the importance of their commitment and the need for a forward-thinking vision as we address the future of the Texas Fire Service.

 Don’t Give Up the Ship: Navigating the ‘Ships’ of Leadership